Skip to main content

 Installation

-Install the VS Code extension from the marketplace or from the extensions tab in VS Code.
+Playwright has a VS Code extension which is available when testing with Node.js.
+Install it from the VS Code marketplace or from the extensions tab in VS Code.

 VS Code extension for Playwright